Funny how such amazing ideas always seem to begin on a cosy night at home with wine.

 I hate to differ with the educational establishment but quite honestly I feel that potentially risking our lives and the comfort of my bum for the chance for my children to decide that they never again want to visit the beach, or that they develop a life long regard for the possibles dangers of creepy crawlies, must SURELY be "exceptional circumstances?"

-I hate to sound so disillusioned with the establishment, but do they NOT want children to learn?
+I hate to sound so disillusioned, but do they NOT want children to learn?
 I am pushing my limits of my comfort zone because I don't want to raise children who don't want to see the world, or learn more about different cultures, or push their own comfort boundaries.
 Or are scared to.

 Or, we can throw ourselves out of our comfort zone, risk a sore arse and feeling disjointed from our "norm" and just start being a part of it all.
-Show our children there is more to the world than our back garden (we are too scared to let them out in the front.)
+Show our children there is more to the world and they don't have to just learn from a text book.

 And then find your local MP and annoy them too.
 That's what you pay them to do.
 Represent YOU.